 After installing it, you can use its Keyword Explorer feature to see useful YouTube-specific information about any keyword of your choice:

 For added ease, you can also view keyword data about any YouTube video directly from the YouTube search results page.
+This feature makes it a breeze to see which search queries your target keywords rank for.

-With such a fantastic selection of tools to choose from, you really can’t go wrong—what’s most important is that you pick the one that works best for you and your workflow.
+With such a fantastic selection of powerful tools to choose from, you really can’t go wrong—what’s most important is that you pick the one that works best for you and your workflow.

 2. Analyze Your Competitors